 There are many types of USB ports and connectors, and before we show you the most common, let’s first see what is the difference between a USB port and a USB connector:

 A USB connector is the end of a USB cable that connects to a USB port.

 A USB port is a location on the computer or device you are connecting to a USB connector.

-USB Type A – is the most common type of USB connector and port.
+This is the most common type of USB connector and port.
 This type of port is probably found on most computers and laptops.
 The connection is large and bulky, found at the end of the USB cable you want to connect to your computer.
-This USB Type A appeared with USB Type B , when the first USB specification was released, in 1996.
+This USB Type-A appeared with USB Type B, when the first USB specification was released, in 1996.

-USB Type B – probably the largest USB connector out there, USB Type B is square, with two small facets on two of the corners.
+This probably is the largest USB connector out there, USB Type B is square, with two small facets on two of the corners.
 The USB Type B connector is usually used at the end of the USB cable that connects to the printer, scanner, and other large devices.

-USB Type C – is the latest version of a USB connector, released in 2014, and is characterized by three things: it is small, it is reversible, and it is usually used for USB 3.1 ports.
+This is the latest version of a USB connector, released in 2014.
+USB Type-C connector is characterized by 3 main features – The interface is small, it is reversible/symmetrical, and it is usually used for USB 3.1 ports.
 The USB Type C connector was created at about the same time that USB 3.1 was released, making the common mistake of assuming that USB 3.1 and USB Type C are the same.
 In reality, they are not, as USB 3.1 is a USB protocol, while USB Type C is a connector specification.
 Although not very common, some devices can use USB Type C connectors but only support USB 2.0.
 All things considered, the future is about USB 3.1and USB Type C, so you should expect more compatible devices to be released on the market.